Grindhead/phaser-matter-physics-editor/memory-bank/activeContext.md

 ## Learnings & Project Insights

+- **Level Generation Refinement:** Minor details like coin spacing and initial platform item placement significantly impact the perceived quality and fairness of procedurally generated levels.
 - **Wall Placement Physics:** Vertical wall position is critical for gameplay; center of wall should be positioned to make bottom align with platform and top extend above target height.
 - **Strategic Level Design:** Positioning vertical walls at platform edges and using crates for vertical navigation creates more deliberate paths through levels.
 - **Debug Visualization Importance:** Visual feedback during level generation helps identify issues with placement algorithms.